-- Students enter OHS through the steps leading up to the auditorium.
-The doors open everyday for students at 7:30 am.
-Free breakfast is available in the cafeteria. - Students must arrive to school by 8:00 a.m.
+- Students enter OHS through the Lincoln Avenue entrance.
+Door assignments are as follow: - o Grade 12 Door 2 - o Grades 9-11 Females Door 6 - o Grades 9-11 Males Door 5 - Students arriving after 8:15 a.m.-9:00 a.m., Females will use Door 6 and Males will us Door 5 to check in. - Students arriving after 9:00 a.m. will enter the building through the Clarendon Place entrance and check-in with Ms. Frazier in Room 163A before going to their class. - The doors open everyday for students at 7:30 am.
+Free breakfast is available in the cafeteria. - Students must arrive at school by 8:00 a.m.
 Instruction in all classes begins promptly at 8:20 a.m.
-Attendance is vital to instructional supports for our students.
+Attendance is vital to instructional support for our students.
 We need our students on time and present each day. - Teachers will meet and greet their students outside of the classroom at 8:15 a.m.